Building a Custom Windows OS Template

 5. Enable Shutdown/Restart Windows 10 without Any Prompts

-In the registry editor, navigate to this key HKEY_USERS\.DEFAULT\Control Panel\Desktop.
+In the registry editor, go to this key HKEY_USERS\.DEFAULT\Control Panel\Desktop.

-Create a new String Value named AutoEndTasks and set it value to 1.
+Create a String Value named AutoEndTasks and set its value to 1.

 6. Check if the required service exists and set to "Automatic Start"